 Moving Forward Family Services (MFFS) is a mentorship agency – providing counselling and social work practice opportunities to interns and new graduates beginning private practice.
 We receive funding for one clinical supervisor (Community Action Initiative, Ministry for Mental Health and Addictions), and through philanthropic support and nominal fees collected, we are able to subcontract with several more clinical supervisors.
 These supervisors in turn oversees an agency that has over 125 part-time counsellors, social workers and interns on post-secondary practicums, providing support to some of our most vulnerable communities.
 Community support also comes by way of donated space.

 This unique model allows the agency to offer timely, affordable (including free for those with no income) counselling and support without being bound by restrictions based on gender, age, geography or presenting issues.
 It also allows MFFS to complement existing services (as opposed to competing with them for the same pools of traditional funding) thus reducing pressures on these services.
 MFFS is committed to building and contributing to healthy, healing communities.

-The pandemic forced us to consider online platforms to continue our services … an unintended consequence is that it allowed us to expand our services via these secure online platforms to rural and remote regions, as well as expand across the country to anyone ages 13 and older.
+The pandemic forced us to consider online platforms to continue our services … an unintended consequence is that it allowed us to expand our services via these secure online platforms to rural and remote regions, as well as expand across the country.

 WE PROVIDE LOW BARRIER OUTPATIENT COUNSELLING AND SUPPORT.
 Please note we are an outpatient, by appointment service.

 Do You require URGENT care?
 Health Authorities, provincial Ministries and School Districts provide urgent and short-term care in British Columbia.
 Consider accessing these services if in need of urgent care: (while some services offer drop-in, if possible, try calling first as hours may change due to Covid-19) See List below for URGENT resources